samanemati89/samanemati89/README.md

 ## Research Interests

-- Machine learning and predictive modeling for brain health and aging
+- Machine learning and predictive modeling for brain health in neurological disorders and aging
 - Connectome-based modeling and graph neural networks in neuroscience
 - EEG signal processing and brain-computer interfaces
 - Brain age estimation and biomarker development